 Brown rice mochi waffles are not eggy and tender like batter waffles.
 Their texture is somewhere between Rice Krispies and bubble gum.
-They are firm enough to be finger food; in any case they are challenging to cut with the side of a fork.
+They are firm enough to be finger food; definitely they are challenging to cut with the side of a fork.
 Brown rice mochi waffles are simply more entertaining than the popover form in which brown rice mochi usually arrives at the table.

 I learned to prepare this dish at the Grainaissance Mochi and Amazake factory in Berkeley back in the early ‘eighties.
 I had met the Grainaissance folks at the Natural Foods and Products Expo in Anaheim, where I had gone to market my raw sprouted vegan ice cream recipe.
 I met Gypsy Boots there.
 His cookbook Bare Feet and Good Things to Eat is the first ever in my memory to mention eating sprouts.

 Banana jam: Whenever you have bananas going brown in your kitchen, peel them and put them into a plastic bag in the freezer.
-When you want banana jam for one person, place one frozen banana on a small plate and microwave it for one minute.
-Mash it with a fork, season it with a pinch of cinnamon, and mix well.
-Variation: add a frozen strawberry to the frozen banana and microwave for one minute, and then mash them together, with no cinnamon.
+When you want banana jam for one person, place one frozen banana in a small frying pan and heat gently while mashing with a fork until it is soft and smooth.
+Season it with a pinch of cinnamon, and mix well.
+Variation: add a frozen strawberry to the frozen banana, and then mash them together while heating, but don’t add cinnamon.